zamanpour/Plan-Go/README.md

 # Plan & Go

 ## Description
 The Plan&Go project is our group project for the stage 1 study at the edX bootcamp for 'Frontend Web Developer'.
-In this project, we worked in a 3-people group to create a web application thats solves a real-word problem.
+In this project, we worked in a 3-people group to create a web application that solves a real-world problem.

 ## User Story
-As a traveler, when I search a city, I want to see the wikipedia description, map, weather and latest news of it.
+As a traveller, when I search for a place, I want to see the wikipedia description, map, weather and latest news of it.
 Meanwhile, I want to check the latest currency rates.
-The previous search can be stored and displayed when I vistied the application next time.
+The previous search can be stored and displayed when I visit the application next time.

 ## Team Work
 Our group name is Bluebirds, with three members (Vinita, Xiao and Yasha).
-We work collaboratively on Github.
+We worked collaboratively on Github.
 The main branch was protected and any pull request needed at least one memeber to review.

 ## Webpage Framework

 ## Main features
-* The application uses 6 APIs, namely OpenCage Geocoding API, Weather API, NYT's API, OpenLayers API, wikipedia API and Exchange rates API.
+* The application uses 6 APIs, namely OpenCage Geocoding API, OpenWeather API, NYT's API, OpenLayers API, wikipedia API and Exchange rates API.

 * The webpage uses responsive design based on Bootstrap.